XingyuZhang2018/Explore-transformer-network/README.md

-# Explore transformer network for SST
+# Explore transformer network for TTS

 ## Background
 The transformer network is a sequence-to-sequence model that uses an attention mechanism to map the input sequence to the output sequence.
 It is a powerful model that can be used in many fields, such as machine translation, image captioning, and speech synthesis.